Having a pet can be really rewarding, here you’ll find lots of useful information you might need about keeping a pet in your home.

 Keeping a pet in a Midland Heart property

-You may wish to get you pet neutered.
-Depending upon your circumstances you may be able to have your pet neutered free of charge or at a reduced cost.
-For more information about having your cat neutered follow this link to the Cats Protection information page.
-For more information about low cost dog neutering follow this link to the Dogs Trust information page
+If you want to get your pet neutered, you may be able to free of charge or at a reduced cost.
+For more information, head to the Cats Protection information page.
+To find out about low-cost dog neutering, take a look at the Dogs Trust information page.

 What happens if my cat has kittens/dog has puppies?

-If you decide to keep the kittens / puppies and do not find them suitable new homes, you will exceed the number of animals we have given you permission to keep.
+If you decide to keep the kittens/puppies and do not find them suitable new homes, you'll exceed the number of animals we have given you permission to keep.

-Keeping more animals than we have given you permission for, regardless of how they came to be part of your household, may result in action being taken against your tenancy.
+Keeping more animals, regardless of how they came to be part of your household, may result in action being taken against your tenancy.

 Being responsible for your pet

-If you keep a pet in a Midland Heart property you are responsible for the pets behaviour and for ensuring that it is kept under control both in the home and the surrounding areas.
-You need to ensure that your pet is well looked after and that it does not cause nuisance to your neighbours or pose a threat to anyone.
+If you keep a pet, you are responsible for their behaviour and for ensuring that it's kept under control both in your home and surrounding areas.
+You need to make sure that your pet is well looked after and that it doesn't cause any nuisance to your neighbours, or pose a threat to anyone.

-Before having a pet you will need to consider if your home and lifestyle are suitable for the type of pet you are planning to keep.
+Before having a pet you'll need to consider if your home and lifestyle are suitable for the type of pet you're planning to keep.
 The care different species and breeds of animal require can vary greatly, from the amount of outdoor exercise to the cost of providing for your pet.
-Introducing a pet may have an impact upon your heating and electricity costs as well as the increased costs you will have for feeding and veterinary care.
+Introducing a pet may have an impact upon your heating and electricity costs, as well as the increased costs you'll have for feeding and veterinary care.

 There is information online about the cost of caring for different pets.